kytos/documentation/tutorials/napps/how_to_protect_a_napp_rest_endpoint.rst

     class Main(KytosNApp):
         """Main class of <username>/authtest NApp.

-        This class is the entry point for this napp.
+        This class is the entry point for this NApp.
         """

         def setup(self):